 Before 2011, efforts to remember and immortalize influential musicians from Colorado in a single music history museum had all failed.
 Then, in collaboration with former Denver Post journalist Gary “G” Brown, Chuck Morris took on the task of bringing the Colorado Music Hall of Fame to life.
 Morris’s career as a concert promoter and artist manager had started in 1969; over the years, he’d watched countless musicians from all over the state rise to fame.
 Morris and Brown envisioned creating an organization that would recognize more than one style or aspect of music.
 They created the Hall as a nonprofit with the mission of celebrating musicians working in all genres, as well as individuals and organizations that have impacted the scene.
 For these music enthusiasts, the only limitations were the Colorado state lines.

 From a Modest Start to a Permanent Home

-With a board of dedicated industry and community leaders and a list of future inductees, began the work of preserving and displaying the stories and artifacts of this state’s musical legacy.
+With a board of dedicated industry and community leaders and a list of future inductees, Colorado Music Hall of Fame began the work of preserving and displaying the stories and artifacts of this state’s musical legacy.
 The Hall presented induction events that celebrated the artists and inductees and educated fans about Colorado’s rich musical heritage.
 Early Hall exhibits were housed in the 1stBank Center in Broomfield and then, thanks to Denver Mayor Michael Hancock and Governor John Hickenlooper, the Hall moved to its permanent home at the Trading Post at Red Rocks Amphitheatre, a Denver Mountain Park and one of the world’s best music venues.